transposit-connectors/slack_new_user_notifications/README.md

 2. Authenticate your API token with Slack
 3. Authenticate slackbot's API token with the Client iD in your Slack App under Authentication.
 4. Under configuration, set slackbot `AccessTokenPath` to `bot.bot_access_token` and the scope to the OAuth values in your app.
+5. Set up your Airtable workspace for use as a database.

 #### Enable the Events API